Emotions in Online Content Diffusion: Construction of a Domain-Specific and Up-to-date Emotion Lexicon

+Next, we introduce the algorithm $f$.
+The rationale of $f$ originates from the K-nearest neighbor algorithm, but we customize it in our task and introduce hyper-parameter $\alpha$ to control for noise.
+For a word $w$, we construct set $S_w$ that contains $K$-most similar words by using the pre-trained word vectors.
+We then check the intersection of $S_w$ and emotion lexicon $L$, denoted as $S_w^L$.
+If $S_w^L$ is non-empty, we use weighted average of the emotion intensities of emotion words in $S_w^L$ with respect to their similarity to $w$ to determine the emotion intensities of $w$.
+We compress emotion intensities that are lower than $\alpha$ to zero to reduce noise.
+The parameter $\theta = (K, \alpha)$ is chosen as (5, 0.15), which is the optimal parameter suggested by \cite{yu2019emotions}.

+We use out-of-sample testing to validate the approach.
+After each iteration $i$, we obtain an extended lexicon $L_i$.
+For each word $w$ in the test set $L_0^{te}$, we use $f(w; L_i, \theta)$ to generate a predicted emotion-intensity vector $v$ for $w$.
+Then, we use mean absolute error (MAE) to evaluate the error between $v$ and the human-annotated value vector $v^0$ provided by \cite{quan2010blog}.

-Next, we used an iterative process to repeatedly mine potential emotion words until the number of words in the lexicon converged.
-To be specific, first, based on the basic lexicon, we followed the above-noted three steps to get potential emotion words and estimated their emotional intensities.
-Second, we combined the newly mined words with words in the basic lexicon to be an extended lexicon.
-We then treated the extended lexicon as a new ``basic lexicon,'' which was used to repeat the first and second steps until the total word amount in the combined lexicon converged.
-During the iteration, the prediction error defined in the previous equation was continuously monitored to test the validity of the entire process.
-Figure \ref{fig:Iterations} illustrates the number of extended words and prediction error for each iteration.
-When the number of iterations is 20, the number of emotion words converged.
+Figure \ref{fig:Iterations} illustrates the number of extended words and the prediction error for each iteration.
+When the number of iterations is 20, the number of emotion words converges.
 During the iteration, the prediction error varied slightly, from 0.0580 to 0.0620.
 The low and stable prediction error level ensured the validity of the entire iteration process and the accuracy of the lexicon.
 A total of 16,921 new words were found after this process.
-This result confirms the necessity of constructing a domain-specific lexicon, without which 58.4\% of unique emotion words (16,921 out of 28,969) would be ignored if only the basic lexicon were used.
+This result confirms the necessity of constructing a domain-specific lexicon, without which 58.4\% of unique emotion words (16,921 out of 28,969) would be ignored, i.e., if only the basic lexicon were used.